-It has a nutty flavor and somewhat chewy texture.
+It has a nutty flavor and a somewhat chewy texture.
 Quinoa has a higher protein and fiber content than rice.

 White quinoa, red quinoa, and black quinoa are the three main forms of quinoa available at your local grocery shop.
 White quinoa has the mildest flavor and the softest texture of all the quinoa varieties.
 Red quinoa has a crunchier texture and a more earthy flavor.
 The black quinoa is the strongest in flavor and texture.
 All these three forms of quinoa are prepared in the same way.

-How To Cook Quinoa With Chicken Broth?
+How To Cook Quinoa With Chicken Broth

 Is there a simple method to flavor quinoa?
 Of course, the answer is yes!
 Boiling quinoa with chicken or vegetable broth is the simplest way to add more or an earthy flavor.
 The broth usually outnumbers the quinoa by a factor of two.
 2 cups broth + 1 cup quinoa.
 This quantity is generally enough for me for the entire week.
 Double it if you’re planning to incorporate it into something else, such as soup.
 Before adding your quinoa to a hot soup, be sure it’s cooked and cool.
 If not, it may enlarge and become mushy.